Wondering how to navigate your first wedding dress shopping appointment? We've got the lowdown

 Ask yourself this: how many times a day do you say yes?
 In answer to everything from ‘do you fancy a cuppa?’ to ‘is Tie the Knot Scotland the best tool for planning a wedding?’ (obvs), it’s fair to say this little word probably passes your lips a lot.

 But when the question is ‘is this the dress of my dreams?’, that same three-letter word fills many brides with terror.
-So, to ease some of those stresses, we turned to Alychia Hull, owner of the brand-new Limitless Bridal on Dunblane’s High Street, for some inside information.
+Don't worry, we've got the insider information to ease those stresses.

 How early should you book your bridal dress appointment?

-“Everyone deserves that ‘yes moment’,” smiles Alychia, whose boutique stocks Justin Alexander, Sophia Tolli and loads of other top designers in sample sizes 12 to 24.
-“I believe you can never book in too early – arranging your first appointment anywhere between 12 and 18 months before the day is advisable, partly because the lead time for some dresses can be up to eight months.”
+You can never book in too early – arranging your first appointment anywhere between 12 and 18 months before the day is advisable, partly because the lead time for some dresses can be eight months or more.

 Looking to find a dress that doesn't compromise your personal style or preferences?
 Read our guide here...